Shipable: The Rise, the Stall, and the Lessons

 /pitch

-A promising AI platform failed due to ambition, competition, and unclear value.
+A bold AI platform failed due to ambition and market saturation.

 /tldr

-- Shipable aimed to be the "Shopify for AI agents," offering a platform for building AI agents quickly and easily, but ultimately failed to gain traction. - The company's ambition led to an overloaded roadmap and a lack of clear value proposition, causing it to struggle against competitors and market saturation. - Lessons learned highlight the importance of being the first user, focusing on real pain points, and the necessity of clear messaging to ensure product adoption.
+- Shipable aimed to be the "Shopify for AI agents", allowing users to build AI agents quickly without coding, but ultimately failed to gain traction. - The project suffered from an overloaded roadmap, market saturation, and a mismatch between product complexity and user needs. - Lessons learned include the importance of being the first user of your product, focusing on real pain points, and prioritizing clarity in messaging.

 Persona

 1. Digital Marketing Agency Owner 2.
-Small Business Consultant 3.
-E-commerce Platform Developer
+Independent Business Consultant 3.
+E-commerce Platform Manager

 Evaluating Idea